handmakerzhm/Functions/README.md

 # Functions

-Introductory to functions and basic concepts
+Introductory to functions with basic concepts.

-A reference for functions.

-Until next time >quote: "The Adventure." (;-}